rich-at-thinkful/ft-curric-gists/fundamentals/restful-apis.md

   - Ideally, we would have errors appear in the DOM to give the user feedback.
 Let's not worry about that yet.

 #### 6. Write the updateItem() API method

+*Objective*: Create an API method that takes in the item id and an object containing key-values intended to be updated, which makes a PATCH request to `/items/[id]` with the JSON request body

 - Inside `api.js`, add an `updateItem` method that accepts `id`, `updateData`, and `callback` parameters and expose it in our object at the bottom of the IIFE
 - Make an `.ajax` call with the following options:
   - `url` should be `{BASE_URL}/items/{id}`